 Maasberg and his team worked closely with Sorenson to analyze the customer book and pipeline data in a way that clearly demonstrated these spending patterns.
 Sorenson’s team was able to provide reporting that demonstrated this customer behavior was more than just anecdotal.
 It was actually a key driver in the company’s growth and success.

 “Sorenson provided us with analysis that could support data-driven conversations at the leadership and board level.
 Ultimately, these discussions were critical in helping us align our resources and compensation structure with the market opportunity,” said Maasberg.
 “This helped us expedite our decisions and ensure we could adapt our organizational structure and go-to-market processes before it was too late.
 What I most appreciated about Sorenson’s help, however, was their objectivity.
 They walked us through the numbers and analysis and allowed us to develop the right strategy.
-This data-driven approach has paid off for everyone.”
+This data-driven approach paid off for everyone.”